 The Garrigus Building requires major renovation or replacement to meet the ongoing research, teaching, and extension needs of the department.
-Additionally, an on-campus multi-use livestock teaching/event facility would greatly enhance the labs for several courses and would help alleviate much of the need of transporting students to the department's Animal Units for teaching labs.
+Additionally, an on-campus multi-use livestock teaching/event facility would greatly enhance the teaching labs for several courses and would help alleviate much of the need of transporting students to the department's Animal Units for teaching labs.
+These will not be able to be addressed until enough funding is identified/secured.

-The department will continue developing concept plans for renovation of the Garrigus Building and will work with CAFE administration and the Office of Philanthropy and Alumni to secure funding for renovation of Garrigus (or construction of a new building) and construction of on-campus livestock teaching/event facility.
+As funding becomes available the department will develop plans for renovation of the Garrigus Building or construction of a new building.
+The Chair and Associate Chair will work with CAFE administration and the Office of Philanthropy and Alumni to identify funding for renovation of Garrigus (or construction of a new building) and construction of on-campus livestock teaching/event facility.